SakuraSamuraii/derailed/README.md

 # derailed
 CVE-2021-40875: Improper Access Control in Gurock TestRail versions < 7.2.0.3014 resulted in sensitive information exposure.
 A threat actor can access the /files.md5 file on the client side of a Gurock TestRail application, disclosing a full list of application files and the corresponding file paths.
-The corresponding file paths can be tested, and in some cases, result in the disclosure hardcoded credentials, API keys, or other sensitive data.
+The corresponding file paths can be tested, and in some cases, result in the disclosure of hardcoded credentials, API keys, or other sensitive data.

 # Credits
 John Jackson